atomicdata-dev/atomic-server/docs/src/atomic-data-overview.md

 Atomic Data uses links to connect pieces of data, and therefore makes it easier to connect datasets to each other - even when these datasets exist on separate machines.

+## AtomicServer

+[AtomicServer](atomicserver/intro.md) is an open source, powerful graph database + headless CMS.
+It's the reference implementation for the Atomic Data specification, written in Rust.

+## Atomic Data Core

 Atomic Data has been designed with [the following goals in mind](motivation.md):

 - Give people more control over their data